ketut-garjita/de-zoomcamp-2024/homewok/module6.md

 ![image](https://github.com/garjita63/de-zoomcamp-2024/assets/77673886/a017a135-258d-4512-a0f9-23bd7e49af0a)

-Answer :
+### Answer :
 ```
 True
 ```

-Question 4.
+## Question 4.
 Sending data to the stream

+How much time did it take?
+Where did it spend most of the time?

+- Sending the messages
+- Flushing
+- Both took approximately the same amount of time

 ![image](https://github.com/garjita63/de-zoomcamp-2024/assets/77673886/74cc9296-def0-49dd-8b20-5b6e4365672a)